 Presents an in-depth survey of various problematic issues and behaviors associated with adolescence and diverse individual and family counseling models for the prevention, assessment, and treatment of these problems.
 Theoretical foundations, ethical concerns, and adolescent development are also addressed.

-CHD 6513 - Mental Health Administration, Supervision, & Consultation - 3 credit hours
+CHD 6293 - Psychopharmacology for Mental Health Professionals - 3 credit hours